JustinLove/flow-dj/notes.md

 Button text at bottom of screen is HelpText in language files for that screen

-Some objects are not available at actor init, must wait until oncommand
+Some objects are not available at actor init, must wait until oncommand Def.Actor\* does not return the actual actor, it is not available until provided in self later